There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 So is drone use

-It’s illegal and the buzz is annoying.
+It’s illegal and it’s annoying.
 Here are some common drone use questions that are relevant for all national parks.
+Don’t be that person.

 There are only two hotels right on the lake